SFTP Integration – Route4Me SFTP Data Sync

 }

-The file specifications are identical to the format of Route4Me’s Spreadsheets Requirements.
-Thus, the uploaded spreadsheet can contain such columns as Cube, Weight, Alias, etc. Additionally, you can add the “driver_id” column, and the planned routes will be automatically assigned to the users with the respective specified ID.
+File formatting and specifications are identical to Route4Me’s Spreadsheets Requirements.
+Uploaded spreadsheet can contain such columns as Cube, Weight, Alias, Custom Data, etc. Additionally, you can add the “driver_id” column, and the planned routes will be automatically assigned to the users with the respective specified ID.

-The key differentiator with automated SFTP route planning and the Route4Me website is the “route_group” column, which uniquely identifies the existing route structure within an optimized file.
-If the “route_group” and “seq” columns are not provided, then you will get the following error in the “logs” folder: “Error creating routes: Error file doesn’t have the route_group column required from file”.
+The main difference between SFTP optimization and the Route4Me Web Software is the “route_group” column, which identifies the existing route structure within an optimized file.
+If the “route_group” and “seq” columns are not provided, then you will get the following error in the “logs” folder: “Error creating routes: Error file doesn’t have the route_group column required from file“.

 Delete Protected/Prohibited | Folder Name | Description |